Scorptech/milestoneone/TESTING.md

 ### Home Page:

-    Top bar:
+#### Top bar:
      Initially had problems with the alignment of inline-block elements.
 Changed container to a Nav section header which then made all the inline-blocks line up.

-    Navigation bar:
+####  Navigation bar:
       Go to the "Home" page from a company logo.
       Change the screen size from desktop to tablet to verify that the navigation bar is responsive and switches from in line menu to burger icon dropdown menu at the appropriate place.
 Had to give burger icon some spacing with media queries.
       Hover over the images to verify that the alt text appears.
 During testing this did not happen, so I added a title attribute to all images  to fix
       Click on the logo in the navigation bar and verify that it links to the home page.
       Click on each navigation menu item and verify that it links to the correct page.
       Hover over the "request quote" button and verify the hover colour changes as expected.
       Click on the "request quote" button and verify that it loads the modal quote page.
       Change screen size to small and click burger icon, verify that the menu drops down and that the menu text is centred.
       Repeat verification of functionality and responsiveness on my mobile phone and tablet.

-    Carousel:
+####  Carousel:
       Go to "Home" page from a desktop.
       Confirm that the carousel is working and the slides are changing.
 100% width of the screen.
       Reduce the width of the window to confirm that the carousel and text fits on mobile and tablets.
       Reduce and expand width of window to make sure the the text resizes depending on the how it is being viewed.

-    Company information section:
+####  Company information section:
       Reduce and expand width of window to confirm that the text on the home page responds correctly and looks good on all device widths.

-    Request A Quote button:
+####  Request A Quote button:
       Hover over "Request A Quote" button and verify the hover colour change.
       Click the "Request A Quote"button and verify that it loads the modal form.

-    Footer:
+####  Footer:
       Hover over each social media icon and confirm colour and size transitions expected.
       Reduce and expand width of window to verify that the footer is responsive and looks good on all device widths.

       Review all functionality and responsiveness on my mobile phone and tablet.

 ### The Team Page:

-    Navigation bar:
+####  Navigation bar:
       Repeat verification steps done for navbar on Home page.
       Confirm that navbar code is identical on all html pages.

-    Carousel image:
+####  Carousel image:
       Hover over images and confirm that alt title appears.
       Reduce and expand width of window to verify that the carousel behaves and centres the way expected, and that it looks good on all device widths.

-    Page images:
+####  Page images:
       Hover over each image in the content and confirm that the alt title for each appears.
       Reduce and expand width of window to verify that each image behaves and centres the way expected, and that they look good on all device widths.

-    Page content:
+####  Page content:
       Reduce and expand width of window to verify that each staff card behaves the way expected and that the transitions expand and contract as expected.
 Check staff cards look good on all device widths.

-    Request A Quote buttons:
+####  Request A Quote buttons:
       Hover over each "Request A Quote" button and verify the hover colour change.
       Click each "Request A Quote" button and verify that it loads the modal form.
       Reduce and expand width of window to verify that the "Request A Quote" buttons spacing responds as expected.
       Confirm that the buttons move to stacked on top of each other for mobile devices.

-    Footer:
+####  Footer:
       Repeat verification steps done for footer on Home page.
       Confirm that footer code is identical on all html pages.

       Review all functionality and responsiveness on my mobile phone and tablet.

 ### Contact Page:

-    Navigation bar:
+####  Navigation bar:
       Navbar code is identical on all html pages.
 Testing already completed.

-    Carousel:
+####  Carousel:
       Repeat verification steps done for carousel on home page.

-    Contact form:
+####  Contact form:
       Reduce and expand width of window to verify that the form display behaves and centres the way expected, and that it looks good on all device widths.

-    Footer:
+####  Footer:
       Footer code is identical on all html pages.
 Testing already completed.

       Review all functionality and responsiveness on my mobile phone and tablet.

-### Further testing:
+### Further Testing:

 Due to a number of issues with an image in the home page content and speaking to CI tutors, mentors and slack students, I decided to remove this from the finished site as no solution that was given seemed to work with the image, so the best and easiest solution was to remove image although.

 I viewed my website on several browsers and formatting was consistant.

 ### A note to my fellow Code Institute students